 Doesn’t everyone loves hummus?
-It sure does seem that way, evidenced by the fact that it’s become one of the fastest-growing items in the snack food category over the past decade or so.
+It sure does seem that way.
 Readymade hummus is available almost everywhere, but I still enjoy making my own.
 It’s cheaper, makes a bigger batch, and truth be told, I like the fresh flavor much better.

 There are few dips for fresh vegetables that are quite as good as hummus — serve it with carrots, celery, bell peppers, turnips, crisp cucumber, summer squash, cauliflower, broccoli — in other words, whatever’s in the crisper and is good to enjoy raw.